PR quotes kris ruby PR podcast

 HOW TO BUILD YOUR PERSONAL BRAND

-My PR motto is “Package, pitch, promote.”
+At Ruby Media Group, our PR motto and process is “Package, pitch, promote.”
 Phase one of when I work with a new PR client is, “how can we package this story?”
 Who are they?
 What does their brand look like?
 The first thing I’ll do is do a deep dive on Google.
 I want to look at their website.
 Do they have a press-friendly website for the media?
 If not, that needs to go up before we even work with them because journalists are going to look for that.

 Next, what has been written about them online?
 Do they have a critical mass of authority online?
 If they don’t, that needs to be created.
 Third, who are they?
 What do they want to be known for?